xpack/web-doxygen/website/docs/api/classes/textdocvisitor.md

 <div class="doxyMemberDoc">

-<p>Declaration at line 111 of file <a href="/web-doxygen/docs/api/files/src/textdocvisitor-h">textdocvisitor.h</a>, definition at line 88 of file <a href="/web-doxygen/docs/api/files/src/textdocvisitor-cpp">textdocvisitor.cpp</a>.</p>
+Declaration at line 111 of file <a href="/web-doxygen/docs/api/files/src/textdocvisitor-h">textdocvisitor.h</a>, definition at line 88 of file <a href="/web-doxygen/docs/api/files/src/textdocvisitor-cpp">textdocvisitor.cpp</a>.

 <div class="doxyProgramListing">